-- E Grospitch Counseling services is now accepting new clients (made it) - Religion Forum is tonight - S. Schmidt The Math Revision is going through to Gen Faculty automatically since it is a Degree Change - XII.
+- E Grospitch Counseling services is now accepting new clients (made it) - Religion Forum is tonight - S. Schmidt The Math Revision is going through to Gen Faculty automatically since it is a change in University Requirements - XII.
 Adjournment Adjourned at 4:53 pm